Key Takeaways:

 Sitemap: https://example.com/sitemap.xml

-XML Sitemaps – The Map of Your Website
+XML Sitemaps – Your Website’s Map

 What Is Indexing?
 From Caffeine to Index Tiers